-- 1. Number and extent of rills: Rare to nonexistent.
-Where present, short and widely spaced. - 2.
-Presence of water flow patterns: Barely observable. - 3.
-Number and height of erosional pedestals or terracettes: Rare to nonexistent. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 10-30%. - 5.
+- Number and extent of rills: None to Rare.
+Some very minor rills may occur after a major thunderstorm event or spring runoff.
+Rills may also occur in areas of greater slope (>10%) and near areas with exposed bedrock, but should heal during the following growing season. - 2.
+Presence of water flow patterns: Barely observable.
+Some minor evidence of water flow patterns may be found winding around perennial plant bases with little evidence of erosion and they are short (< 6 ft). - 3.
+Number and height of erosional pedestals or terracettes: None to Rare.
+Plant roots are covered and most litter remains in place around plant crowns. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground can range from 20-30%. - 5.
 Number of gullies and erosion associated with gullies: Active gullies should not be present. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent. - 7.
-Amount of litter movement (describe size and distance expected to travel): Herbaceous litter expected to move only in small amounts (to leeward side of shrubs) due to wind.
-Large woody debris from sagebrush will show no movement.
+Extent of wind scoured, blowouts and/or depositional areas: Rare to nonexistent.

-- Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 1 (interspaces) to 6 (under plant canopy), but average values should be 3.0 or greater. - 9.
+- 7. Amount of litter movement (describe size and distance expected to travel): Herbaceous litter expected to move only in small amounts (to leeward side of shrubs) due to wind.
+Large woody debris from sagebrush will show no movement. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil Stability Index ratings range from 1 (interspaces) to 6 (under plant canopy), but average values should be 3.0 or greater. - 9.
 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil data is limited for this site.
-Described A-horizons vary from 2-11 inches (5-28 cm) with OM of 1 to 2%. - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 60-80% grasses, 10% forbs, and 10-30% shrubs.
-Evenly distributed plant canopy (55-80%) and litter plus moderate to moderately rapid infiltration rates result in minimal runoff.
-Basal cover is typically less than 5% for this site and does very little to effect runoff on this site. - 11.
+Described A-horizons vary from 1-12 inches (3-30 cm) with OM of 1 to 2%. - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Plant community consists of 45% grasses, 10% forbs, and 45% shrubs.
+Evenly distributed plant canopy (45-60%) and litter plus moderate to moderately rapid infiltration rates result in minimal runoff.
+Basal cover is typically less than 25% for this site and does very little to effect runoff on this site. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):